 Sr. No. Stage of Work Activity Responsibility 1 Identification of Accident Occurrence or Dangerous Occurrence (DO) Accident - Any incident resulted in loss of life or disabled injured person from his work for rest of the day.
-Dangerous Occurrence - Any incident of i) Collapse or breakage or failure of lifting appliance, rope, loose gear, sling. ii) Collapse or subsidence of any wall, floor, roof, platform or means of access iii) any explosion or fire iv) Collapse, capsizing, toppling or collision of the transport equipment v) Spillage or leakage of dangerous goods vi) Breakage, buckling or damage of freight containers the Work, 2 Rendering First Render first aid treatment to the Supervisor of
+Dangerous Occurrence - Any incident of i) Collapse or breakage or failure of lifting appliance, rope, loose gear, sling. ii) Collapse or subsidence of any wall, floor, roof, platform or means of access iii) any explosion or fire iv) Collapse, capsizing, toppling or collision of the transport equipment v) Spillage or leakage of dangerous goods vi) Breakage, buckling or damage of freight containers the Work, 2 Rendering First Render first aid treatment to the Supervisor of a) SOP for Accident or Dangerous Occurrence Reporting:

-Aid and injured person and immediately the Wests injured person and immediately the Work, which is being transportation transport him by available means of injured to the to hospital or dispensary carried out nearest Hospital WT7-11 · C 1 C 3 Intimation of accident or DO Within four hours of occurrence Cramamiaan of accident of DO give intimation of accident or DO by Supervisor of telephone or special messenger to the Work, i) Officials of Inspectorate of Dock which is being Safety, Ministry of Labour & carried out Employment, Govt. of India. and same is to ii) Safety Officer, Safety be ensured by Management Cell, Mumbai Port his Officer Authority In case of any incident resulted into loss of life, then iii) Nearest Police Station iv) relatives of the victim 4 Not disturbing In case of failure of lifting Supervisor of - site of accident appliance, loose gear or transport the Work, or DO equipment OR fatality of person, which is being of DO then till the visit of concerned carried out officials, the site shall not be and same to disturbed, as far as practicable. be ensured by diotarbea, as far as praeticable. his Officer 5 Information By the observation of the accident Collection and site and information collected from Supervisor of preliminary injured person or eye witness, if the Work, identification of any, indicate work, which was which is being probable cause being carried out thereat and carried out of accident or identify the probable cause for said DO incident.
-6 Reporting of Fill up all information given in Accident or DO Form No. XII and submit within 72 Supervisor of in Form No. XII hours of occurrence via email or by the Work, (Required by hand delivery to the office of which is being Regulation 91 of i) Inspectorate of Dock Safety, carried out the Dock Ministry of Labour & Employment, and same is to Workers (Safety, Govt. of India, OSC building, 3rd be ensured by Health and floor his Officer Welfare) email - idsmumbai@dgfasli.nic.in Regulations, ii) Safety Officer, Safety Cell, 1990) Mumbai Port Trust, 4th floor, Ambedkar Bhavan, Indira Dock email - 1 safety.cell@mumbaiport.gov.in 1 b) Format of Form XII:
+A:1 · · · · · · · · · · · · · · · · · · · 41 1171 Aid and injured person and immediately the Work, transportation transport him by available means which is being of injured to the to hospital or dispensary carried out nearest Hospital 3 Intimation of Within four hours of occurrence o · · accident or DO give intimation of accident or DO by Supervisor of telephone or special messenger to the Work, i) Officials of Inspectorate of Dock which is being Safety, Ministry of Labour & carried out Employment, Govt. of India. and same is to ii) Safety Officer, Safety 5 Management Cell, Mumbai Port his Officer Authority In case of any incident resulted into loss of life, then iii) Nearest Police Station iv) relatives of the victim 4 Not disturbing In case of failure of lifting - site of accident appliance, loose gear or transport the Work, or DO equipment OR fatality of person, which is being then till the visit of concerned carried out officials, the site shall not be and same to disturbed, as far as practicable. be ensured by his Officer 5 Information By the observation of the accident a Collection and site and information collected from Supervisor of preliminary injured person or eye witness, if the Work, identification of any, indicate work, which was which is being probable cause being carried out thereat and carried out of accident or identify the probable cause for said DO incident.
+6 Reporting of Fill up all information given in Companying of Accident or DO Form No. XII and submit within 72 in Form No. XII hours of occurrence via email or by the Work, (Required by hand delivery to the office of which is being Regulation 91 of the Dock i) Inspectorate of Dock Safety, carried out Ministry of Labour & Employment, Govt. of India, OSC building, 3 rd and same is to Workers (Safety, Health and floor be ensured by his Officer Welfare) email - idsmumbai@dgfasli.nic.in Ins Oncer Regulations, 1990) ii) Safety Officer, Safety Cell, Mumbai Port Trust, 4 th floor, 1990] Ambedkar Bhavan, Indira Dock email - safety.cell@mumbaiport.gov.in sarety.communitarport.gov.m